 The penis is divided into three parts: root, body and glans.
 The root is found in the superficial perineal pouch, attaching the penis to the perineum.
+It contains the bulb of penis, as well as the paired crus of penis.
 The penile body (shaft) consists of three erectile tissues: the unpaired corpus spongiosum and paired corpora cavernosa (singular: corpus cavernosum).
 These three erectile bodies are protected by three layers of fascia; tunica albuginea, deep fascia of penis (Buck’s fascia) and superficial fascia of penis (dartos fascia of penis).

 The glans penis is the most distal portion of the corpus spongiosum.
 A duplicature of skin called the prepuce (foreskin) surrounds the glans and protects it.
 The tip of the glans is free of prepuce, and features the external urethral orifice.

 The penis is supplied by branches of the internal pudendal artery, while venous blood is conveyed by the superficial external pudendal vein.
 Innervation of the penis is handled by three major nerves: